 Board Policy (BP) 4021 (Program Discontinuance) (II.A.15.1) and Administrative Procedure (AP) 4021 (Program Discontinuance) (II.A.15.2) provide directives and guidelines for program discontinuance at VC.
 BP 4021 states that the "District maintains a policy of program discontinuance to ensure academic and program effectiveness.
 The Chancellor will ensure the District's colleges establish, through consultation with the respective Academic Senates and other constituent groups, a Program Discontinuance procedure."
-AP 4021 provides a seven-stage program discontinuance procedure: annual program review and analysis; recommendation group review and analysis; vice president review, analysis, and recommendation; Board of Trustees review and action; and implementation of board actions.
+AP 4021 provides a seven-stage program discontinuance procedure: annual program review and analysis; recommendation group review and analysis; vice president review, analysis, and recommendation; Academic Senate review and recommendation; college president review and recommendation; Board of Trustees review and action; and implementation of board actions.